SITE MAP – EASY AND QUICK NAVIGATION

 If you have photographs of Joachimsthal from the past or present and would like to present them, I will gladly provide space for them.
 A link to your page in your own folder is, of course, included.

-THE FIRST RADON SPA IN THE WORLD
+THE FIRST MINING SCHOOL IN THE WORLD